Jirinrin/semicolon-spammer/README.md

 (Will only remove if *all* selected lines already have a semicolon at the end)

+Will *not* place a semicolon when:
+- the current line is empty;

 ## Known Issues

 No known issues as of version 1.0.1.